PanchoBateman/DutchwindmillGraphs/README.md

 # DutchwindmillGraphs
-Matlab functions which compute the Jordan Canonical Form and the transformation matrices for any Dutch windmill graph.
+Matlab functions which compute the Jordan Canonical Form and the transformation matrices for any Directed Dutch windmill graph.